 - Used boneless, skinless thighs instead of bone-in thighs

-- Reduced the cook time to 10 minutes instead of 15 minutes since I used bone-less thighs
+- Reduced the cooking time to 10 minutes instead of 15 minutes since I used boneless thighs

 - Used 2 cups of low-sodium chicken broth

 - Used 1 cup coconut milk

 - Turn the Instant Pot to Saute mode and melt the ghee.
 Add onions and ginger and saute for 2 minutes.
 Stir in celery and carrots and cook for another 1 minute (photos 1 - 2).

 - Add remaining ingredients except for coconut milk and cilantro.
 Hit "Cancel".
 Close the Instant Pot lid and turn the pressure valve to sealing.
 Set the Instant Pot to Pressure Cook/Manual(Hi) for 10 minutes followed by 10 minute natural pressure release (photos 3 - 6).

 - Release the remaining pressure by turning the pressure valve to venting.
 After the float valve drops down open the Instant Pot.
 Optional step - You can shred the chicken using forks and add it back into the soup.
 Stir in coconut milk and cilantro (photos 7 - 8).

 - Ladle the soup into bowls and garnish with more cilantro and black pepper.